Tony Hawk's Pro Skater 2: Modes of play

 The multiplayer mode consists of five types of games: "Graffiti", "Trick Attack", "Tag", "HORSE" and "Free Skate".
 In "Graffiti", players must accumulate the highest score by changing level elements into their own color via the use of tricks.
 If a player performs a higher-scoring trick on an element that has already been marked, the element will change to that player's color.
 "Trick Attack" is a mode in which players must accumulate the highest score by chaining tricks together.
 "Tag" is an interpretation of the traditional game of tag that gives each player a timer, which only counts down when they've been touched by the other player and are therefore "it".
 The player who is "it" can decrease the speed of the other player and increase the ease in tagging them by performing tricks.
 The player who causes the other player's timer to run out is the winner.

 "HORSE" is a game that is played intermittently between two players, who must compete in rounds lasting either eight seconds or until a trick has been made.
 The player with the lower score on any given turn receives a letter in the word "HORSE" or whatever word the players had generated prior to the game's start.
 The first player to accumulate the entire word loses.
 "Free Skate" allows the players to skate freely on the same level without any given goal.

 The game's Level Editor incorporates over 100 pieces and a variety of pre-built park bases.
 The construction of a level is initiated on a flat and empty canvas that can be rotated at any angle.
 The setting can be altered between themes such as a warehouse or park, and elemental pieces are rotatable and flexible in size.

 Featured pro skaters and characters

-The game featured a total of thirteen real-life professional skateboarders, along with four unlockable original characters, depending on the version.
+The game features a total of thirteen real-life professional skateboarders, along with four unlockable original characters, depending on the version.
 Furthermore, the game features Spider-Man via a licensing deal with Marvel Comics.
 Additionally, the South Korean and other Asian versions featured the girl group Fin.K.L.
-Skaters in bold are new to the series.